-Click here for rating key
+* Click here for rating key

-  Kimball House Restaurant Review: Kimball House occupies Decatur's restored 1891

-  depot.
-Trains still rumble past but don't stop.
-High ceilings reverberate sound

-  very uncomfortably, so go early or late, or strive for a booth along the far

-  wall where half-wall separations provide some protection.
-Start with oysters,

-  selected daily and served on ice with fresh lemon and an eye-dropper mini-bottle

-  of Champagne vinegar-based mignonette that you won't need.
-These oysters are so

-  good, you won't need the lemon either.
-After that, three sections of the menu

-  offer three different sizes of dishes, so one may dine lightly one night and

-  more substantially another.
-Enjoy the potato sticks, called "Pommes Macaire,"

-  served with sauce gribiche.
-The entire experience can be vegetarian, if desired,

-  or you can pony up for a three-course steak dinner for $48 or the

-  gargantuan-size steaks for around $200 that serve two to four persons.
-For

-  dessert, we like the play on classic Southern coconut cake: three iced balls of

-  cake with a scoop each of coconut gelato and sorbetto.
-The short wine list is

-  intelligent and intriguing, and even offers chilled fino sherry as an apéritif.
+Kimball House Restaurant Review: Kimball House occupies Decatur's restored 1891 depot, and much of the original material remains.
+High ceilings reverberate sound very uncomfortably, so go early or late, or strive for a booth along the far wall where separations provide some protection.
+Start with oysters, selected daily and served on ice with fresh lemon and an eye-dropper mini-bottle of Champagne vinegar-based mignonette that you won't need.
+After that, three sections of the menu offer three different sizes of dishes, so one may dine lightly one night and more substantially another.
+Enjoy the potato sticks, called "Pommes Macaire," served with sauce gribiche.
+The entire experience can be vegetarian, if desired, or you can pony up for a three-course steak dinner for $48 or the gargantuan-size steaks for around $200 that serve two to four persons.
+For dessert, we like the play on classic Southern coconut cake: three iced balls of cake with a scoop each of coconut gelato and sorbetto.
+The short wine list is intelligent and intriguing, and even offers chilled fino sherry as an apéritif.
 Note a lengthy line-up of absinthes, plus several Madeiras.
-Details include the

-  date when the coffee was roasted printed on the menu.
-We thought the Ethiopian

-  showed notable depth of flavor.
-The raw bar happy hour Monday through Friday

-  from 5 p.m. to 7 p.m. is one of the city's best deals, with half price oysters.
+Details include the date when the coffee was roasted printed on the menu.
+We thought the Ethiopian showed notable depth of flavor.
+The raw bar happy hour Monday through Friday from 5 p.m. to 7 p.m. is one of the city's best deals, with half price oysters.